GinkuiMain/AmadeusEX1.0/README.md

 # AmadeusEX1.0
-The PUBLIC version of Amadeus! ( With many WIP things :/ )
+The PUBLIC version of Amadeus! ( With many WIP things :/ ) I plan on making a C# variant, as I find C# more interesting for projects like this.

--> Before you even decide to ask, YES.
-This is a project I've been doing for fun, to mess around with Python.
-I plan on making a C# version, since I genuinely prefer C#.
-But, I'd need to either find a good package to connect to the application, or, reinvent the wheel and make it myself (which surely would be hard, for me at least.) - And I'm afraid of exposing my token.
+-> Made to interact with users.
+Currently trying to add a play music command, but figuring out on how to do it.
+Discord bot that, based ona user's input, will pick up the name of the song, search for it on YouTube and play it for the voice chat participants

+WIP Using: Python 3.10.6, Py-Cord, Discord.py, PyNaCl